charmoniumQ/PROBE/docs/benchmark_suite/README.md

 Perhaps a faster underlying method would allow powerful features of interrupting collectors in a reasonable overhead budget.

 **Provenance collectors are too slow for "always on".**
-One point of friciton when using system-level provenance collection is that users have to remember to turn it on, or else the system is useless.
+One point of friction when using system-level provenance collection is that users have to remember to turn it on, or else the system is useless.
-There may be advantage to be found in "always on" provenance system; for example, a user might change their login shell to start within a provenance collector.
+An "always on" provenance system could alleviate that problem; for example, a user might change their login shell to start within a provenance collector.
-Unfortunately, the conventional provenance collectors exhibit an intolerably high overhead to be used always, with the exception of fsatrace. fsatrace is able to so much faster because it uses library interpositioning rather than ptrace (see "fast-and-powerful" discussion above), but fsatrace is one of the weakest collectors; it only collects file reads, writes, moves, deletes, queries, and touches (nothing on process forks and execs).
+Unfortunately, the conventional provenance collectors exhibit an intolerably high overhead to be always used, with the exception of fsatrace. fsatrace is able to so much faster because it uses library interpositioning rather than ptrace (see "fast-and-powerful" discussion above), but fsatrace is one of the weakest collectors; it only collects file reads, writes, moves, deletes, queries, and touches (nothing on process forks and execs).

 **The space of benchmark performance in provenance systems is highly dimensional.**